 Accounting for multiple businesses can be intimidating, so the simpler and handier you can make those dashboards, the better.
 The best multi-company accounting software allows viewing them — and performing other basic functions — via an app on your smartphone.

 Pro tip #1: You can even fully-automate your month-end-close process using Payhawk’s direct QuickBooks integration.

-A $100 million business has different accounting requirements than, say, ten related $10 million businesses.
+A $100 million business has different accounting requirements than ten related $10 million businesses.
 If you’re looking for accounting software for multiple entities, it must easily handle intercompany transactions and multi-entity consolidation.
-Differing charts of accounts, closing dates and currencies are only the beginning of the headaches of accounting for multiple entities.
+Differing charts of accounts, closing dates and currencies are the beginning of the headaches of accounting for multiple entities.

-They should all know how to handle credit notes and purchase orders, but Xero and Zoho books take the lead in transaction documents that go beyond invoices and bills.
+They should know how to handle credit notes and purchase orders, but Xero and Zoho books take the lead in transaction documents beyond invoices and bills.

 Pro tip #2: Don’t select multi-entity accounting software in a vacuum.
 It’s vital that your chosen expense management solution and your chosen accounting software can sync seamlessly.
-And even better if your expense management solution lets you automate data capture with OCR, and includes corporate cards with in-built controls, and more.
+It is even better if your expense management solution lets you automate data capture with OCR and includes corporate cards with in-built controls, and more.

 David Watson, Group Financial Controller at global hospitality business State of Play, explains:

 "Taking corporate credit card transactions away from the traditional banks to a product [Payhawk] that directly integrates with NetSuite was a game changer!
 Now we save time and make better decisions thanks to complete visibility over our multi-entity spend."